• Account

 I promise that you have way more ideas than you think.

-I think you can start a website that will make you at least $500/month around literally any topic.
+I think you can start a website that will make you a couple hundred bucks a month around literally any topic.

-For example, I built a site around my love of photography.
-More recently, I started a new one all about my love of golf.
+For example, I built a site around my love of golf.
+More recently, I started a new one all about cocktails and hotels.

 So, what’s the brainstorming exercise?

 Make a list of every product, hobby, niche, and interest you have.
-Really think about how you might be able to build a site around.
+Really think about how you might be able to build a site around it.

 Seriously, spend 20 minutes on this.
 You should have at least 50 items.